 The Fritz London Memorial Prize, established in 1957, is an international prize awarded once every three years which is intended to recognise outstanding experimental and theoretical contributions to low temperature physics.
 The prize commemorates the research of Fritz London, a pioneer in the early development of Superconductivity.
 His brother, Heinz London, worked closely with Sir Martin Wood on the first commercialisation of the dilution refrigerator in 1966.
 The prize is administered by Duke University, North Carolina.
-We have sponsored the Fritz London Memorial Prize since 1996.
+Oxford Instruments has been financially supporting the Fritz London Memorial Prize since 1996.

 The 2020 winners are: